Skip to Main Content

 Overview

-After nearly a decade in the federal government, Benjamin guides clients through the complexities of ocean law and maritime regulations.
+After nearly a decade in the federal government, Benjamin guides clients through the complexities of transportation regulations.

-Benjamin spent nearly 8 years with the with the Federal Maritime Commission, where he was drawn to the massive impact ocean shipping and ports have on daily life.
-His work in the Commission’s Office of the General Counsel included drafting key regulations and participating in major investigations into supply chain disruptions and demurrage and detention practices including significant contributions to Fact Finding No. 28 and Fact Finding No. 29.
+Benjamin has extensive experience with the Shipping Act, the Ocean Shipping Reform Act, and other maritime laws and regulations, with a focus on the many regulatory changes enacted in the 2010s and 20s.
+He spent nearly eight years with the Federal Maritime Commission, where he was drawn to the massive impact ocean shipping and ports have on daily life.
+His work in the Commission’s Office of the General Counsel included drafting key regulations and participating in major investigations into supply chain disruptions, and demurrage and detention practices, including significant contributions to Fact Finding No. 28 and Fact Finding No. 29.
 Today, Benjamin offers clients an experienced perspective on how government agencies approach regulation and enforcement.

 By combining regulatory insight with a practical understanding of industry needs, Benjamin helps clients navigate the regulatory landscape with clarity and confidence.